gvwilson/thirdbit/src/fiction/in-heck/index.md

 It was like clasping her hands together while wearing a thick pair of gloves, except it was all over and somehow inside instead of outside.

-She pushed herself upright.
+She forced herself upright.
 The rest of the room took shape as she looked around.
 There was another bookshelf,
 but—she rubbed her eyes again.
-The books on the second set of shelves looked exactly the same as the ones on the first.
+The books on the second set of shelves were exactly the same as the ones on the first.

 A door opened,